chandu201/LimitedTimeDeals/README.md

 Create a working solution with production quality code.
-Use an external database like postgres/mysql or any noSQL database Define and Create APIs to support the operations mentioned above Define the associated entities related to inventory by creating relevant tables in Database.
-You do not need to create APIs to manage inventory
-Write few unit tests for the most important code
+Use an external database like postgres/mysql or any noSQL database Define and Create APIs to support the operations mentioned above Write few unit tests for the most important code

 What are we looking for?
 Your approach towards the solution
-How you write code in terms of readability and maintainability Designing Database Schema
+How you write code in terms of readability and maintainability

 Usage of best practices
 Testing skills